collegiatedev/SalesHub/README.md

 ## Generator

-Express DigitalOcean Dockerized app, which generate custom pages for tasks, client data, and more.
+Express DigitalOcean Dockerized app, which generate custom pages for tasks, lead data, and more.

 ## Notion Interface